alexski-perry/apus/README.md

 Apus is a 100% fully type-safe library for writing declarative, composable Neo4j Cypher queries, based on a schema you define using the library's elegant class-based API.
 The library was designed to be the gold standard in developer experience for writing Neo4j Cypher queries in Typescript.

-Some of the highlight features:
+Some of the highlight features include:
 - Rich API for writing succinct, declarative, and composable queries
 - Full type-safety for all queries
 - 100% coverage of Cypher query language: any query can be constructed (without escape hatches!)